 Solution: For maximum privacy and avoiding identification, it is crucial to use a proxy server.
 A proxy server can help hide your real IP address and give you a virtual address that resembles a real user.
 At the same time, using a virtual browser in conjunction with a proxy server can better protect your digital footprint.

-The use of virtual browsers requires reasonable and compliant use.
+virtual browsers requires reasonable and compliant use.
 The purity of the local environment and the window environment will determine the security of the account, ensuring that the account and user behavior will not be tracked and leaked.
 Scientific and safe surfing the Internet is the correct operation of using the virtual browser to avoid unnecessary troubles.